-Grape vines are widespread in the Languedoc-Roussillon, where they represent a third of the cultivated land.
+Grape vines are widespread in Occitania, where they represent a third of the cultivated land.
 From the Rhône to the Pyrenees, the vineyards of the Pays d’Oc blossom in a perfect alliance between the land and the grapes.

 The Pays d’Oc vineyards enjoy the sunny Mediterranean climate.
 The extent of the vineyards is explained by the extraordinary diversity of soils across the region: sandy, limestone, shale, clay or pebbly.
 Together, they produce 56 different grape varieties.

 1.Explore nearly one thousand wine cellars, spread across the whole region, as well as their authentic vineyards, which have been developed over 26 centuries of wine-growing tradition.

 2.Discover the steep slopes of the Pyrenees, mountain summits and valleys, the vineyards, bushland and Mediterranean Sea, 200 km of beaches, and an ocean of grape vines bathed in sunlight.